njoguamos/laravel-turnstile/README.md

 ```

 ## Usage
-There are two way to use this package.
+There are three way to use this package.

 ### 1. As a middleware
 To use turnstile is specific routes of your application, you can register a new middleware in your laravel `app/Http/Kernel.php`.